SEO Search Intent: How To Match Your Content To User Goals

 In the AI era of search, content isn’t winning because it’s stuffed with keywords.
 It’s winning because it delivers on purpose and that purpose is driven by intent.

-Navigational Search Intent: When Users Already Know Where They’re Going
+Navigational SEO Search Intent: Serve Users Who Know Your Brand

 Not every search starts with discovery.
 Sometimes, users already know the destination; they just need the quickest route to get there.
 That’s where navigational search intent comes in.